Put me in, coach - I'm ready to play today

 Look at me, I can be centerfield

-- The Ur Example (barring any Real Life examples) is the 1925 silent movie The Freshman, starring Harold Lloyd.
+- The Ur-Example (barring any Real Life examples) is the 1925 silent movie The Freshman, starring Harold Lloyd, in which nerdy, bespectacled Harold is finally inserted into the climactic football game because his coach doesn't have any other players.

-- Arnold, in "Eating Contest", wins after the only remaining competitor falls face first into bowl of ice cream
+- Arnold, in "Eating Contest", wins after the only remaining competitor falls face first into a bowl of ice cream.

 - Arnold again, in "Benchwarmer", with a basketball game.
 This time, he comes off the bench after being benched for several games for not following his coach's ridiculous strategy and scores game winning points from a set play.